DanielHabib/polidebates/README.md

 Any changes that you think will help us in creating unbiased, clear, and concise YouTube shorts are more than welcome.

-All videos are generated in Quickvid.ai
+All videos are auto-generated in Quickvid.ai

 If you have any questions, you can DM me here: https://twitter.com/DannyHabibs